Ravenstine/ember-cli-svelte/README.md

 ## Compatibility

-* Ember.js v3.24 or above
+* Ember.js v3.28 or above
-* Ember CLI v3.24 or above
+* Ember CLI v3.28 or above
 * Node.js v14 or above

+There is no intention to support versions of Ember before v3.28.

 ## Installation